danswick/danswick.github.io/_posts/2015-6-1-PNGfactory.md

 #### Scaling inline images

 One of our charts uses inline SVG icons, which posed a bit of a problem because saveSvgAsPng recreates the image in its own canvas with its own coordinate system.
-However, I found that, by tweaking the paramters in `ctx.drawImage()` (read more [here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage)), I could easily overcome this issue by passing in explicit height and width for the icons I was using.
+However, I found that by tweaking the paramters in `ctx.drawImage()` (read more [here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage)), I could easily overcome this issue by passing in explicit height and width for the icons I was using.
+In the future, I'd like to do this programmatically, but since our icon sizes aren't going to change, I'm okay hard-coding their width and height.

 {% highlight javascript %}
 img.onload = function() {